Czyz7/k_R_C/docs/Procedures 2/Legal Assistance Request.md

 A very big shout out to **`@Graciela Romero`** for being CCC's first Legal Strategist and making this initiative possible.

+## Required Documents

+Please refer to the requirements below when submitting a Legal Assistance Request.
+Be sure to gather all necessary documents for our Legal Strategists prior to submitting a Legal Assistance Request.
+All required documents must be uploaded to Carepatron and attached to the Legal Assistance Request email for review, along with the Verbal Disclosure recording.

+(MDX)

+### Eviction/Housing Issues (Not Yet in Court):

+- Copy of the notice the member received (e.g., 3-Day Notice to Pay Rent or Quit) [REQUIRED]
+- Lease agreement, if available [REQUIRED]
+- Relevant correspondence (e.g., emails, text messages, letters)
+- Any other relevant documents
+- Photos of habitability issues (not required UNLESS the primary reason for the request is a habitability concern)

+### Unlawful Detainer Cases (Filed in Court):

+- SCANNED copy of the full lawsuit packet [REQUIRED], which includes:
+  - Complaint (most important document if the full packet is unavailable)
+  - Summons
+  - Civil Case Cover Sheet
+  - Plaintiff's Mandatory Cover Sheet and Supplemental Allegations
+- Copy of the notice the member received (e.g., 3-Day Notice to Pay Rent or Quit) [REQUIRED]
+- Proof of service of the notice [REQUIRED]
+- Lease agreement, if available [REQUIRED]
+- Any other documents they have been served, if applicable [REQUIRED]
+- Relevant correspondence (e.g., emails, text messages, letters)
+- Any other relevant documents

+### Sealing of Arrest or Expungement Requests:

+- A copy of the RAP sheet, if available [REQUIRED]
+- Case numbers and assigned courthouse [REQUIRED]
+- Any additional relevant documents

+NOTE: If a legal issue falls outside of our current practice areas or involves unique circumstances, please email graci.r@joinccc.org or call @Graciela Romero directly before submittng a Legal Assistance Request.

 ## Step 1: Verbal Disclosure

 Prior to submitting a 'Legal Assistance Request' you must first read and record the following verbal disclosure.
 Be